clemensv/xregistry-cli/README.md

 Generated C# code has a dependency on https://github.com/clemensv/CloudNative.CloudEvents.Endpoints for which there is no official NuGet package as of yet.

-The code generator emits nuget.config files that point to "e:\packages" at the moment.
-Adjust that as needed.
+The code generator emits nuget.config files that point to "%CEDISCO_NUGET_LOCAL_FEED%" at the moment.
+That environment variable must be set to the location where the package is stored.

 Embedded is also a class generator for JSON using the same infra that is driven by the needs of the discovered message/event definition sets.